cuba-platform/translations/README.md

 The German translation is provided by <a href="http://www.road-to-cuba-and-beyond.com/" target="_blank">Mario David</a>.

 The Spanish translation is provided by Mario Alberto Medina Rojas.

+The Danish translation is provided by Torben Merrald.